fightingmonk/alphaboard/README.md

 ## Interactive use

-Once you've uploaded this code to your board, you can use a serial terminal to run some of the functions interactively.
+Once you've uploaded this code to your board, you can use a serial terminal (easy peasy with `nodemcu-uploader terminal`) to run some of the functions interactively.

 `setLight(lightIndex)` turns on a single output pin, specified by `lightIndex`.